 Established in 1992, the Treasury Executive Office for Asset Forfeiture (TEOAF) was established to affirmatively influence the consistent and strategic use of asset forfeiture to disrupt and dismantle criminal enterprises.
 Asset forfeiture is a vital legal tool that serves a number of compelling law enforcement purposes and is designed to deprive criminals of the proceeds of their crimes, to break the financial backbone of organized criminal syndicates and drug cartels, and to recover property that may be used to compensate victims and deter crime.

 TEOAF administers the Treasury Forfeiture Fund (TFF), which is the receipt account for the deposit of non-tax forfeitures made pursuant to laws enforced or administered by Treasury and Department of Homeland Security (DHS) law enforcement agencies:

 - Internal Revenue Service Criminal Investigations Division (IRS-CI), U.S. Department of the Treasury;

 - U.S. Customs and Border Protection (CBP), Department of Homeland Security;

 - U.S. Homeland Security Investigations (HSI), Department of Homeland Security;

 - U.S. Secret Service (USSS), Department of Homeland Security;

 - U.S. Coast Guard, Department of Homeland Security.

-Civil Rights and Diversity
+Office of Civil Rights and Equal Employment Opportunity